 Overwatering causes the most problems for salad and herb growers.
 When soil becomes too wet, plants roots can’t access valuable oxygen which plants need to absorb water and nutrients.
 Plants become thirsty and growth slows down.

 During long spells of dry weather and heat, try to water salads every 2 days as long as your soil is well composted.
 If you’re growing in containers water daily.

 • Watch Out For Mould

 Mould caused by moist conditions is a common problem when growing your own Salad and Herbs.

 Ensure your salads and herbs are sufficiently ventilated and that your final growing space is well lit to prevent mould growth which can result in the demise of your salad & herb crops.

 Slugs can be troublesome at this time of year near your favourite edibles.
 Watch out for them in damp, dark crevices to reduce their numbers.
 If you’re a bit squeamish, try using some organic slug pellets, copper tape etc. Alternatively pick them up and pop them in containers and feed them to birds in your garden.

 Keep an eye out for ants, they secrete formic acid which poison plants roots.
 It’s important to keep the soil moist to deter them from invading your salad crops.

 Aphids can also group around your salad leaves, but ladybirds are usually nearby to polish them off.
-If you have a large infestation, squash them by hand or use an Organic Pest Control Spray or attract some Lacewings or Ladybirds who will munch on pesky aphids.
+If you have a large infestation, squash them by hand or use Gardeners Soap to banish them or attract some Lacewings or Ladybirds who will munch on pesky aphids.